This article may contain affiliate links. please check out my policy!

 I love tofu and I think everyone can learn to love this beautiful pressed soybean brick.
 Tofu is known to not have a flavor, and sometimes all it needs is just a few ingredients.

 While this recipe is for pan-frying tofu, I also have a recipe on how to air-fry tofu as well!
-And if you're looking for a tofu dish that uses something yummy like a peanut sauce, look no further, I got that too!

 Jump to: